DiegelD/Deep-Reinforcement-Learning-ND/p1_navigation/README.md

 We can control how much we want to use priorities versus randomness by varying this parameter *a*.
 Where *a=0* corresponds to pure uniforme randomness and *a* equals one only uses priorities.<br />

-When we are using *Per*, we have to make one adjustment to our update rule.
-The original Q-learning update is derived from an expectation over all all experiences.
+When we are using *PER*, we have to make one adjustment to our update rule.
+The original Q-learning update is derived from an expectation over all experiences.
 When using a stochastic update rule, the way we sample these experiences must match the underlying distribution they come from.
 This is preserved when we sample experience tuples uniformly from the replay buffer.
 But this assumption is violated when we use a non-uniform sampling, like priorities.
 The q values we learn will be biased according to these priority values which we only wanted to use for sampling.
 To correct for this bias, we need to introduce an impotent sampling weight equal to one over *n*, where *n* is the size of this replay buffer, times one over the sampling probability *PI*.<br />
-We can add another hyper parameter *b* ad raise each important sampling weight to *b*, to control how much these weights affect learning.
+We can add another hyper parameter *b* and raise each important sampling weight to *b*, to control how much these weights affect learning.
 In fact, these weights are more important towards the end of learning when your q values begin to converge.
 So you can increase *b* from a low value to one over time.

 <figure>